 'Nothing!'
 I cried, overwhelmed by his presence.
-Suddenly, I realised that despite my reasoning, I was very drunk.
+Suddenly I realised that despite my best reasoning efforts, I was very drunk.
+Why was there two of Luke?
 'Nothing's happening at one!
 No—seriously, Luke!
 Nothing's happening!
 I don't know why I said that.
 Stay as along as you like, settle down here for all I care, I think Marisa wants to marry you anyway—'

 Luke caught my arm and spun me around as I tried to leave a second time.

 He glared at me.
 'Something's up with you.
 I can tell.'

 'Once again Ashwood, thank you for keeping your keen observational skills in tip-top shape, but they're not needed.'

 'I'm just saying!' he said indignantly.
 'I can tell when you're all—erratic!
 It's an ill omen!'